Bubba (album): Personnel

 Rolling Stone lists Kaytranada collaborating with a range of artists on Bubba such as Pharrell Williams, Tinashe, GoldLink, Estelle, Mick Jenkins, SiR, Charlotte Day Wilson, Iman Omari, Masego, VanJess, Ari PenSmith, Eight9fly, Durand Bernarr, and Teedra Moses.
 Forbes notes that this is quite a large guest list for an R&B album.
 Forbes writes that this album demonstrates Kaytranada's ability to visualise the songs in their rudimentary stages and determine which artist suits the final version of the song.

-Kaytranada perceives vocals and lyrics as another instrument rather than as a vehicle for meaning.
-His collaboration with a range of artists and the way he uses their voices demonstrates that he values the sounds and texture that vocals add to songs rather than the meaning that lyrics can convey.
-On Bubba, he frequently uses the voices of his collaborators to reference the sounds of the early 2000s.

-Kaytranada stated in an interview with Pitchfork that he wanted the audience to be able to feel the sense of collaboration and chemistry between himself and the individual artists which change on each track.